johbot1/CS410-Lab-1-Juicing/README.md

 - Download the files
-- Navigate to the directory you have the files, and run the following Ant build command `ant build`
+- Navigate to the directory you have the files, and run the following Ant build command `ant`
-- After it has built, run the following to begin the program `ant`
+- After it has built, run the following to begin the program `ant run`

 # Explanation of the lab